FarronF/limerick-council-meetings/meetings/2019/05/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 12th April 2019.md

 The Senior Executive Engineer requested approval to use €30,000 of this funding to

-commence works on the Slí na Slainte in Askeaton in the interim and informed Members--- this €30,000 would be returned to the Ballingarry Traffic Calming Scheme when
+commence works on the Slí na Slainte in Askeaton in the interim and informed Members
+---
+this €30,000 would be returned to the Ballingarry Traffic Calming Scheme when

 Development Fund monies 2019 were allocated.